 It may help to engage them in an activity that’s similar to what’s happening in their mind.

-For example, if they’re waiting for someone to come home, do something they would have done in that real situation.
+For example, if they’re waiting for someone to come home, they would do something they would have done in that real situation.
 Maybe they would be making a snack, preparing dinner, or straightening up the house.

 Later, if needed, you could use a therapeutic fib to transition out of that activity and redirect their attention somewhere else.